adobe/web-platform-zoo/examples/web-components/cart/README.md

 The components read HTML templates from files, making it easy to change layouts as needed.

+TODO link to "Templating? with templates!" blog post.

 ## No build step required